The Most Expensive Credit Cards

 Unlike the above two cards, The Platinum Card from American Express is a charge card, not a credit card.
 There’s no APR because you’ll owe your bill in full every month.
 If you’d prefer to fly privately, the card offers chartered flights, membership in a private jet company, and fractional ownership.

 When traveling, you can use American Express Platinum Travel Services for exclusive reservations at villas and resorts.
-The card’s $450 annual fee is easily recovered if you’re a frequent world traveler.
+The card’s $450 annual fee is easily recovered if you’re a frequent world traveler and you utilize the no foreign transaction fees with purchases made on your card and the annual airline fee statement credit of up to $200 when you select a qualifying airline.
+Terms & restrictions apply.

 American Express Centurion

 The dollar version of the American Express Centurion Card costs $2,500 each year you own it, in addition to a $5,000 initiation fee when you are approved.
 It’s available by invitation only, so you won’t find any links here to apply for the card.
-If you charge more than $250,000 a year on an American Express Platinum Card, you may be eligible to enroll.
+If you charge more than $250,000 a year on an The Platinum Card from American Express, you may be eligible to enroll.

 This card is a favorite among celebrities both real and fictional, who are often pictured in the media spending frivolously using the AmEx Centurion Card.